 Fears about psilocybin have several origins.
 One is reports from the 1960s and ‘70s of “bad trips”.
 Often the substances taken may not have been psilocybin, the dosages may not have been known, and they were taken in a party atmosphere, often among

 MycoMeditations offers known quantities of mushrooms selected and approved by a certified mushroom expert, with support before, during and after your session.
-Psilocybin is much more likely to promote mental and psychological well being rather than the opposite.
+According to research, psilocybin is much more likely to promote mental and psychological well being rather than the opposite.
 It can help greatly with depression, anxiety, PTSD, addiction, cluster headaches, OCD, and body dysmorphic disorder.
 It reliably potentiates classical mystical experiences that are deeply healing.

 As we understand this question, people whose faith is dear to them may fear that a psychedelic experience could cause them to doubt the teachings of their particular religion.
 We have found rather that if one comes to the mushroom with a particular worldview, it is often supported.
 Consumers may envision, Christ, angels, saints and more.
 They may also cause us to envision things beyond words that encourage us to look deeper into life and our ‘understanding’ of reality.
 At MycoMeditations thoughtful curiosity is a good thing.
 All faiths are welcome at our facility and while we encourage constantly questioning our belief structures, we will not allow disrespectful or intolerant language.